Cherishing Your Baby’s First Christmas

 4. Take Family Photos.

 This is a holiday tradition many families choose to do.
 Whether you use a professional photographer, a photo studio, or snap pictures on your phone or personal camera, taking holiday photos as a family can be a fun tradition to look back on in years to come.
 If you’re taking your own photos, search online for some great ideas to do with the baby.
-Some people take photos of their newborn in a stocking, or wrapped in Christmas lights.
+Some people take photos of their newborns in a stocking or wrapped in Christmas lights.
 Some families like doing pictures at a park or a Christmas tree farm.
 Family photos also make great Christmas cards, or frame for an easy gift for grandparents and extended family!

 5. Watch A Holiday Movie.